R1c4rdCo5t4/fcul-mei-notes/1sem/DSof/9-scenarios-and-tactics.md

 - **Performance**: 1,000 transactions per minute processed with an average latency of 2 seconds.
 - **Availability**: system recovers within a specified time after detecting a fault.
 - **Usability**: cancelling an operation takes less than one second.

+### Summary
+- Scenarios and tactics provide a **structured approach to achieving quality in software systems**.
+- Analyzing architecture with scenarios **ensures the system meets functional and quality goals**.